 Every day you and your employees make decisions, impact processes, develop policies, and influence people in ways that affect this cycle.
 Once you have mastered your understanding of how your cash conversion cycle works, you can reduce or eliminate your dependence on external financing and increase your return on capital.

 You can have great profit margins and solid revenue growth, be considered excellent in your industry, and still be fast approaching insolvency.
 This is a serious concern for earlier-stage companies as they are most likely to be unable to obtain outside financing.

 In my article “Are You Maximizing Your Business Valuation?”
 I referred to an owner who lost approximately $5 million — one-fourth of his sale price — when he was effectively forced to sell his business prematurely because he could not obtain external financing.
 His failure to manage cash carefully in the early days of his business caused banks to view him as reckless with cash, despite the fact that he had done all the right things to turn his earlier mistakes around.

 Four Key Process Areas to Improve Your Cash Position

 If you are interested improving your business performance, let’s schedule a time to further discuss your business and how we might work together to increase your price when you exit.
-Call us for a FREE consultation (305) 722-7213.
+Contact us today for a FREE consultation or give us a call at (305) 722-7213.